-WCIL: Where is your home-base?
+WCIL: Where is your home-base as a travel blogger?

 NaiIah: I call lovely Los Angeles home.
 As much as I love to travel and see the world, I am happy I get to come home to such a vibrant city.